gasparian/multithread-file-reader/README.md

 ```

 #### Solution and results
 Often, such "topk" problems are being solved with heaps.
 But given the fact that incoming file could be huge, we should not keep a lot of data in RAM.
-So the main idea was to follow these simple rules:
+So the main idea was to follow these simple principles:
  - read file in chunks in a separate goroutines;
  - rely on channels to pass the data between processing steps, minimizing storing intermediate data in memory;
  - generate bounded heap for each processed chunk of data and merge them in the end.